 Graphic Design and Product Design students get a lot done in the Canaday Technology Center (CTC).
 The CTC is where they attend all of their graphics classes and spend countless hours working on projects, and just hanging out.
 This is because the CTC contains an ideal learning environment made up of the Mac Lab, Production Lab, 3D/Drafting Lab, and Photography Classroom, Darkroom and Studio.

-The Photography Studio, also CTC room 315, is where students display their photos for review at the end of each quarter.
+Where students display their photos for review at the end of each quarter.
 Hog wire hangs on the walls to display the dozens upon dozens of photography assignments.

 Computer Aided Design classes and current manufacturing processes are taught in this lab.
 There are 22 computer workstations loaded with the latest 3D design software.
 This room includes five 3D printers, two laser cutters, and several large project tables for assembling prototypes.
 This is the perfect space to design and test out design ideas!